morrownr/USB-WiFi/README.md

 - future Realtek support unknown
 - will likely never be supported by an in-kernel driver
 - limited availability, has mostly been replaced by rtl8811cu

+Recommendation: Do not buy adapters based on this chipset.
+Better options are available.
+You will likely be happier in the long run with an adapter that uses either the mt7612u or mt7610u chipsets.

 -----